Spanish galleon San José: Conservation

 The Colombian Institute of Anthropology and History, a government agency ascribed to the Ministry of Culture, is in charge of overseeing all archeological sites in Colombia.
-The director of the ICANH, Ernesto Montenegro, has stated that soil, and sea depth studies are being carried out in order to examine the methods of extraction of the ship's contents.
-Then Colombian President, Juan Manuel Santos, has also stated that a museum will be constructed in Cartagena to host some of the contents of the galleon.
+The director of the ICANH, Ernesto Montenegro, has stated that soil and sea depth studies are being carried out in order to examine the methods of extraction of the ship's contents.
+Then Colombian president, Juan Manuel Santos, stated that a museum will be constructed in Cartagena to host some of the contents of the galleon.

-On 16 December 2015, the Office of the Inspector General of Colombia requested that the State, and the rest of the parties involved, be responsible for keeping thorough archives regarding the exploration and intervention of the galleon, requesting that the archives be turned in to the Ministry of Culture which is the governmental entity responsible for the underwater cultural heritage.
-The Inspector General also requested that a representative sum of the coins, ingots, and gemstones, which are not considered to be cultural patrimony under the concept of repetition, must be given to the central bank, Banco de la República, for preservation.
+On 16 December 2015, the Office of the Inspector General of Colombia requested that the State keep thorough archives of the exploration, to be given to the Ministry of Culture, the official custodian of underwater cultural heritage.
+The Inspector General also requested that a representative sample of the coins, ingots, and gemstones, not classified as cultural patrimony due to repetition, be given to the Banco de la República for preservation.

 The Minister of Culture, Mariana Garcés Córdoba, stated that 2016 will be "a year of exploration, not extraction".
-According to the Minister, Colombia sees the discovery as a project of investigation that implies the creation of laboratories that will include the entailment of specialists from different work areas, in order to properly study the shipwreck and its contents.
+According to the Minister, Colombia intends to create archaeological laboratories with a variety of specialists to properly study the shipwreck and its contents.

+In February 2024, Colombian authorities announced plans to recover some items from the wreck.
+In May the first stage of a research project by the Colombian Institute of Anthropology and History began using underwater robots to gather an inventory of the wreck site.

+In June 2025, a study published in the journal Antiquity confirmed that 300-year-old coins discovered in a shipwreck belong to the San José.

+In popular culture

+The discovery of the galleon San José inspired Colombian writer Marco T. Robayo to create a historical graphic novel, A la caza del Galeón San José: el naufragio, published by Planeta Colombia in 2022.

+The sinking is mentioned in Gabriel García Márquez's novel Love in the Time of Cholera.